-PALs: Within the academic advising program is the Peer Academic Leaders program (PALs).
-The PALs program is comprised of Dean's List students who serve as peer advisors.
-This service was created to provide a mutual connection between existing and newly admitted students and offer support in areas of educational planning and academic information.
-Peer Academic Leaders are guided by senior AAC advisors and the assistant director.
+Within the academic advising program is the Peer Academic Leaders program (PALs).
+Comprised of Dean's List students who serve as peer advisors, the PALs program provides a mutual connection between existing and newly admitted students and offers support in areas of educational planning and academic information.
+PALs are guided by senior AAC advisors and the assistant director.

+Retention Initiatives

-Retention Initiatives: The AAC Retention Specialists are responsible for encouraging the academic success of at-risk students by providing individual academic counseling, identifying student needs and trends, and implementing programs designed to promote student persistence.
-The specialists develop and maintain appropriate files and records and work with the faculty to benefit the at-risk students.
-Students in academic jeopardy are required to participate in the programs defined by the Retention Specialists.
+The AAC Academic Retention Advisors are responsible for encouraging the academic success of atrisk students by providing individual academic counseling, identifying student needs and trends, and implementing programs designed to promote student persistence.
+The retention advisors develop and maintain appropriate files and records and work with the faculty to benefit the at-risk students.
+Students in academic jeopardy are required to participate in the programs defined by the retention advisors.